Charukesh-0316/Teacher-and-Student-Management-System/README.md

 CRUD Operations performed on Teacher and Student on the Web page
 ------------------------------------------------
 #Technologies used

-Java
+-Java

-Spring boot - Maven
+-Spring boot - Maven

-Mysql
+-Mysql

-Hibernate-JPA
+-Hibernate-JPA

-Thyemleaf Dependency
+-Thyemleaf Dependency

 ----------------------------------------------
 Description -